ING: Higher Romanian inflation points to more rate hikes

 Tomorrow, 11 November, the National Bank of Romania (NBR) will publish its latest Inflation Report.
 For now, we know that the updated forecasts show a “significant additional worsening…under the strong impact of supply-side shocks”.
 In line with our expectations, the NBR sees headline inflation only returning to the 1.5%-3.5% target range in the third quarter of 2023.

 An optimist could say that the higher inflation prints now mean stronger disinflationary base effects next year.
 There is some truth to that, but that’s not how inflation will stay sustainably lower.
-We believe that the NBR will need to continue with its rate hiking cycle until it reaches a terminal rate of 3.00% in mid-2022.
+We believe that the NBR will need to continue with its rate-hiking cycle until it reaches a terminal rate of 3.00% in mid-2022.
 If given the chance, we think that the central bank would like to do less tightening, but the context doesn’t seem to help their wishful dovish stance.
 In parallel, the FX rate will remain tightly managed and the 4.95 level should hold for most of 2022 as well.

-Valentin Tataru is the Chief Economist for Romania at INGThis note first appeared on ING’s THINK.ING portal here.
+Valentin Tataru is the chief economist for Romania at ING.
+This note first appeared on ING’s THINK.ING portal here.

 Content Disclaimer: This publication has been prepared by ING solely for information purposes irrespective of a particular user's means, financial situation or investment objectives.
 The information does not constitute investment recommendation, and nor is it investment, legal or tax advice or an offer or solicitation to purchase or sell any financial instrument.
 Read more